 A very prominent feature of CPS wage data is the high frequency of wage observations at round numbers.
 This could be due to recall bias favoring round numbers on the part of survey respondents or a tendency for employers to round pay to round numbers.
 Regardless, the spikes evident in the raw data may not be relevant features for the purposes of the comparison.
-For example, a smaller tendency to round in one industry would alter the measured OVL without implying large or relevant differences in the underlying wage densities.7
+For example, a smaller tendency to round in one industry would alter the measured OVL without implying large or relevant differences in the underlying wage densities.8 where n is the number of observations in the sample and h is the bandwidth, which corresponds to half of the range observations assumed relevant for frequency at x.
+The choice of a bandwidth can greatly alter the apparent features of the estimated density, much as the number of bins alters the characteristics of the histogram.